usnistgov/800-63-3/sp800-63-3/sec4_model.md

 <div class="text-center" markdown="1">
 ![](sp800-63-3/media/model.png)

->**MG: I would cut enrollment from "Authenicator Enrollment/Issuance".
-Maybe also use "becomes" to indicate that it is the same subject changing from applicant to subscriber to claimant.
-It looks a bit disjointed otherwise.
-Finally, the "Authentication Protocol" between verifier and claimant seems out of place.
-What's really happenig there?**

-**Figure 4-1 - Digital Authentication Model**
+**Figure 4-1 - Digital Identity Model**
 </div>

 ### 4.2.
 Enrollment and Identity Proofing

 Normative requirements can be found in [Special Publication 800-63A](sp800-63a.html), *Enrollment and Identity Proofing*.

-The previous section introduced the different participants in the conceptual digital authentication model.
+The previous section introduced the different participants in the conceptual digital identity model.
 This section provides additional details regarding the relationships and responsibilities of the participants involved with enrollment and identity proofing.

 An individual, referred to as an *applicant* at this stage, requests credentials from a CSP.
 If the applicant is successfully proofed and a credential is created by a CSP and authenticator(s) are bound to it, the individual is then termed a subscriber of that CSP.

 The CSP establishes a mechanism to uniquely identify each subscriber, register the subscriber’s credentials, and track the authenticators issued to that subscriber.
 The subscriber may be given authenticators at the time of enrollment, the CSP may bind authenticators the subscriber already has, or they may be generated later as needed.
 Subscribers have a duty to maintain control of their authenticators and comply with their responsibilities to the CSP.
-The CSP maintains enrollment records for each subscriber to allow recovery of enrollment records.
+The CSP maintains enrollment records for each subscriber to allow recovery of authenticators, for example, when they are lost or stolen.

->**MG: What is recovery of enrollment records?
-Do we mean recovery of an account if authenticators are lost?**

 ### 4.3.
 Authentication and Lifecycle Management